sraboy/rapidtest/Readme.md

  * A modified version of [this .gitignore](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore).
  * `inc` and `lib` subdirectories
  * `inc\common.h` for solution-wide includes
+ * `inc\debug.h` for C-compatible debug output in user-mode or kernel-mode
  * Batch Build enabled for Win32, x64, Debug and Release
  * `update_template.cmd` to automate updating the templates and check-in the "proprietary" files (see below)